 If you are late on mortgage payments or owe more than the house is worth, then selling it on the open market or to a cash buyer is not really an option without doing a short sale.
 So what’s a homeowner to do if they can no longer make payments and cannot sell the property to pay off the mortgage?

-That’s where selling your Louisiana home subject to can help.
+That’s where selling your Montgomery County home subject to can help.
 You’re basically off-loading your monthly payments to someone else, so you can stay afloat.
 For homeowners trying to avoid foreclosure, this is a great option.

-What Homeowners Need to Consider Before Selling Their Louisiana Home “Subject To”
+What Homeowners Need to Consider Before Selling Their Montgomery County Home “Subject To”

 Mortgage Stays In Place